 Why Should You Choose BHRT Pellets Over Other Therapies?

 Studies have shown that BHRT pellets deliver consistent hormones into the bloodstream.
 This constant flow avoids fluctuations with pills, creams, injections, or patches.
-As in oral hormone therapy, the liver is not stressed by entering the bloodstream directly.
+Also as a result, unlike oral hormone therapy, the liver is not stressed by hormones entering the bloodstream directly.
 It eliminates the production of increased clotting factors.
-In women, the pellets last 3 to 5 months; in men, 4 to 6 months.
+In women, the pellets last 3 to 5 months while comparatively, in men, 4 to 6 months.

 Furthermore, you can read about 5 reasons to choose BHRT or visit BioteDenver.
 As we age, everyone will experience hormone imbalances.
-While no two people share the same intensity of symptoms, they will affect us all.
-When patients consider hormone therapy, they want a treatment plan for their specific symptoms.
-BHRT does just that.
+While no two people share the same intensity of symptoms, decreased hormone function will affect us all.
+However, whenever patients consider hormone therapy, they want a treatment plan for their specific symptoms.
+Most importantly, BHRT does just that.

 Find the Right Doctor for Your Hormone Pellet Therapy

 Is there proof that hormone pellet therapy works?
 On this situation, volumes of research and the fact that hormone pellet therapy has been used safely since the 1940s, shows that it is!
 In fact, it was the only method of hormone optimization at that time.
 On the other hand, synthetic hormones have only been used since the 1950s.
 Nevertheless, over the past 80 years, BHRT has been successful for many patients suffering from hormone imbalances.

-Integrative Health and Rehabilitation‘s experienced hormone therapy specialists serve patients in Arvada, Denver, and Wheatridge.
+Integrative Health and Rehabilitation‘s experienced hormone therapy specialists serve Arvada, Denver, and Wheat Ridge patients.
 If you want to improve your health, increase energy, and “turn back the years,” schedule a free consultation or $99 hormone screening today.
 Our office is conveniently located for patients in Arvada, Denver, and Wheat Ridge, Colorado!
 Still not sure?
 Check out some of our 5-Star Google reviews and see what our happy, healthy, pain-free patients have to say.